 His proverbial “big break” came at the Winnipeg Repertory Theatre when the owner noticed how intensely Pinsent was watching a performance.
 Intrigued, he invited him to read for a part, but when he offered him a small role, Pinsent declined.
 He wanted to play the lead.
 Somehow, the aspiring actor persuaded the owner to give him a chance.
 He debuted as Sebastian in Shakespeare’s Twelfth Night.
 The rest, as they say, is history.

-As illustrated in his determination to nail down the role he wanted, it’s clear that one of the secrets of his success is that he refuses to admit that there’s anything he can’t do.
+As illustrated in his determination to nail down the role he wanted, it’s clear that one of the secrets of his success was that he refused to admit that there was anything he couldn’t do.
 For his first series, The Last of the Mohicans, his role demanded that he be expert at riding a horse.
 Pinsent barely knew one end of a horse from the other.
 But when the director asked him if he could ride, he shot back, “Western or English?”
 At first, Pinsent had a lot of trouble staying upright in his saddle, but eventually, he got the hang of it.

-But there’s more to Gordon Pinsent than his ability to act.
-He’s also an accomplished writer.
+But there was more to Gordon Pinsent than his ability to act.
+He was also an accomplished writer.
 He wrote both the novel and the screenplay for The Rowdyman, which was later turned into a musical.
 Another novel, John and the Missus, was adapted for the screen and released in 1986.
 He based his play, Corner Green, on life in his hometown of Grand Falls.
 In 2012 he made his songwriting debut with Down and Out in Upalong, a CD of his poetry set to music by Greg Keelor of Blue Rodeo and Travis Good of the Sadies.
-Pinsent is also known for his voice, appearing in many CBC Radio plays, and he lent his voice to the radio series Gordon Pinsent on Canada, which aired across Canada during Canada’s 125th birthday in 1992.
+Pinsent was also known for his voice, appearing in many CBC Radio plays, and he lent his voice to the radio series Gordon Pinsent on Canada, which aired across Canada during Canada’s 125th birthday in 1992.

-So far, Gordon Pinsent has been awarded the Order of Canada, three Genies, two ACTRA awards and in 1997, the Earl Grey Award for lifetime achievement.
-When he’s not acting or writing, he’s active in charitable works for Toronto’s Hospital for Sick Children and the Easter Seals telethon.
+Gordon Pinsent was honoured with the Order of Canada, three Genies, two ACTRA awards and in 1997, the Earl Grey Award for lifetime achievement.
+When he wasn’t acting or writing, he was active in charitable works for Toronto’s Hospital for Sick Children and the Easter Seals telethon.

 Also see: Gordon Pinsent’s filmography.